President Trump's Budget Includes a $2 Trillion Math Error

 The Trump administration has done nothing counter to Constitution.

 That remains to be seen.
 There's this thing in the Constitution called the Emoluments clause [wikipedia.org] that restricts members of the government from receiving gifts, emoluments, offices or titles from foreign states without the consent of the United States Congress.
-Trump maintains, through at least his family members and a paper-thin revocable trust, a LOT of property interests (hotels, resorts, golf courses, vacation homes) that rich foreigners can dump money into in return for a little kind attention from Herr D
+Trump maintains, through at least his family members and a paper-thin revocable trust, a LOT of property interests (hotels, resorts, golf courses, vacation homes) that rich foreigners can dump money into in return for a little kind attention from Herr Donald.

+He still hasn't released his tax returns either (is he still being audited, not that that means anything), which might show substantial financial obligations to foreign stake-holders (there's a lot of borrowing that goes on in the real-estate business).

+Then there's this little matter of involvement of a foreign power in the matter of an election [cnn.com], and obstruction of justice [usatoday.com] for trying to cover up any link to that foreign power.

 Re: (Score:2)